aradburn/discograph/docs/MIGRATION.md

 ## Current Status

-Initial React infrastructure has been set up with basic component skeletons.
-The React app can be toggled on/off for testing using a button added to the UI.
-This allows parallel development where we can gradually migrate components to React while keeping the existing app functional.
+React infrastructure has been set up with fully functional components for the main UI elements.
+The application has React-based Header, Sidebar, and Modal components (Help, Welcome, and Who modals).
+Typeahead search functionality has been implemented using React.
+The React app can be toggled on/off for testing, allowing parallel development as we gradually migrate more components.

 ### Components Created

 -   App.tsx - Main container component with layout structure
--   Layout/Header.tsx - Basic header component based on nav-top.html
+-   Layout/Header.tsx - Header component based on nav-top.html
--   Layout/Sidebar.tsx - Basic sidebar component based on nav-side.html
+-   Layout/Sidebar.tsx - Sidebar component based on nav-side.html
--   Modals/HelpModal.tsx - Basic help modal component
+-   Modals/HelpModal.tsx - Help modal component with full content
+-   Modals/WelcomeModal.tsx - Welcome modal component for first-time visitors
+-   Modals/WhoModal.tsx - "Who made this" modal component
 -   Visualization/NetworkView.tsx - Basic wrapper for D3.js visualization
 -   Search/SearchInput.tsx - Search input with typeahead functionality
 -   Search/SearchResult.tsx - Component for rendering search results